willbprog127/spiritvnc-fltk-no-libssh2/README.md

 __Dependencies__

 You will need both the libraries and development packages of the following:
-- fltk 1.3.4, 1.3.5 or newer
+- fltk 1.3.4 or newer
 - libvncserver / libvncclient (if separate, you only need libvncclient)
+- pkg-config program must be installed unless you want to specify locations for includes and libs manually in the Makefile
 - An installed SSH client runable with the `ssh` command or similar (adjustable within program settings)

-The 'pkg-config' program must be installed for building, unless you want to specify locations for includes and libs manually in the Makefile.
+- GNU make must be installed on OpenIndiana and FreeBSD

 **macOS Intel** - [Homebrew](https://brew.sh/) is now the recommended way to install dependencies on macOS, at least on Intel.
 I stopped using MacPorts because too many bugs affected packages I needed.